14Richa/testRepo/scripts/README.md

     G --> I;
     end;
 ```

+> Note: Please remember to set this workflow as required in the repository settings to prevent merging PRs if the workflow fails.

 The second graph outlines the steps for onboarding new maintainers.
 This involves creating an invitation workflow, creating a TSC member change workflow, and creating a notification workflow to inform existing members about the new addition.